akankshashriv/jekyll-TeXt-theme/_posts/Draft/Precursors before 1950s.md

 Before the 1950s, we already had the modern binary system, Ada Lovelace's first computer program and Turing's Universal Machine.
 By 1940s, there already was curiosity in understanding the human brain.
 Neurophysiologists Warren McCulloch and Walter Pitts published their work on "*A Logical Calculus of The Ideas Immanent in Nervous Activity*" in 1943 which described the behavior of human neurons in terms of propositional logic and modeled a "neuron net" as electrical circuits.
-Meanwhile, Alan Turing was working on the concept of what is now widely known as Artificial Intelligence
+Meanwhile, Alan Turing was working on the concept of what is now widely known as Artificial Intelligence.
+His [seminal paper](https://academic.oup.com/mind/article/LIX/236/433/986238) discusses if machines can think

 # References
 1. McCulloch, Warren S., and Walter Pitts.
 "A logical calculus of the ideas immanent in nervous activity." _The bulletin of mathematical biophysics_ 5.4 (1943): 115-133.